-When assessing pre and post-participation measures using the SOSS, no significant change in the subscales 'stigma' or 'isolation/depression' was identified-for either the target group or other participants overall.
+When assessing pre and post-participation measures using the SOSS, no significant change in the subscales 'stigma' or 'isolation/depression' was identified-for either the TARGET group or other participants overall.
 No significant change in self-glorification/normalisation was identified.
 A significant increase from baseline to completion was identified for glorification/normalisation perceived in others.
 This result raises discussion points relative to the differences between the rurality of the Ripple Effect sample and previous community samples, 'best practice' suicide stigma reduction content, the significance of increasing normalisation of suicide and the interpretation of SOSS scores.

-Stigma reduction was identified following qualitative analysis of personal goal-setting data.
+Behavioural indicators of stigma reduction were identified following qualitative analysis of personal goal-setting data.
 Identified themes included increasing the support of others, expressing feelings and help-seeking.